emilvn/converter/README.md

 # Unit converter assignment

-To build run
+To build and run with gcc run
 ```
 gcc convert.c -o convert

+./convert.exe
 ```

-to run, run
+or you can use clang

 ```
-./convert.exe
+clang convert.c -o convert

+./convert
 ```